-Teachers at Our Kids strive to create inclusive atmospheres.
-Our goal is to ensure every child feels comfortable and secure.
-In our care, they will know their voice and presence are valued in a safe, respectful, and nurturing learning environment.
+Teachers at Our Kids strive to create inclusive atmospheres where every child feels comfortable and secure.
+In our care they will know that their voice and presence is valued and that their family, culture, and knowledge are respected in a nurturing learning environment.

 Children learn through imitation, imagination, and inquiry.
 Our teachers support these themes by actively listening to children and responding to their needs and interests.
 We believe in observing and tuning in to what children are doing in order to build on their learning.
 This is opposed to interfering with their desire to explore, discover, and engage with their spontaneous imaginations.